-The Earth is old and wrinkled, and those wrinkles are spectacular.
-The most spectacular of them is in Utah.
+The Earth is old and wrinkled, and those wrinkles make the Earth look distinguished.
+The most prominent of them is in Utah.
 Earth’s crust has many “geologic wrinkles” where movement along a fault caused one side of the fault to shift vertically upward, creating a monocline or “step-up” in rock layers.
 Before all that happened though, sedimentary rock accumulated for hundreds of millions of years, forming distinctive layers that give evidence to time periods when rivers and swamps, deserts, and shallow oceans with tidal flats existed.
 Along the way, great tectonic forces uplifted these rock layers.

 The Colorado Plateau is a quarter million square-mile region contained in Utah, Arizona, New Mexico and Colorado that was uplifted relatively evenly.
 This maintained the sedimentary layers in a horizontal position, such as what you see in the Grand Canyon.
 Those eye-catching buttes that make the American southwest so iconic are “erosional islands” among the once continuous plateau of horizontal rock layers.
 I’ll get back to the phenomenon of erosion later because it is the secret sauce of the southwest landscape that we come to admire, and it plays a large role in earth’s wrinkles.